ShengxiongWU/EECS2311Project-Team12/README.md

 ### iteration 3
 #### View GPA
 * Overall GPA of the related student is showed in the system
-* Priority: Medium
+* Priority: MEDIUM
 * Cost: 3-5 days

-#### Major GPA
-* This function will calculate the GPA of Major Program Courses for the user, which can be an indication for them that they have to do well on those courses.
-* Priority - HIGH
-* Cost: 4 days

-#### Unsatisfied Courses or Failed Courses
+#### Failed Courses
-* This function will allow the user and advisor to know how many courses are unsatisfied by the user
+* This function will allow the student to know how many courses are unsatisfied by the student
 * Priority- MEDIUM
-* Cost: 1-2 days
+* Cost: 3-5 days

 #### Check Degree Requirement
 * required courses is showed in the degree requirements
-* Priority: Medium
+* Priority: MEDIUM
 * Cost: 3-5 days

+#### Add/Drop Required Course for Degree
+* Add/Drop a required course for a degree as a admin user
+* Priority: HIGH
+* Cost: 2-4 days

+### Get/Update Student Personal Info
+* Able to update the personal info of your student account and check your personal info
+* Priority: MEDIUM
+* Cost: 2-4 days